epicodus-classroom/dei-curriculum/dei-reflections/0_dei_reflections_introduction.md

 Diversity, Equity, and Inclusion (DEI) curriculum at Epicodus includes periodic workshops, a discussion on microaggressions, lessons integrated throughout each learning track, and reflective assignments for each lesson.
 We outline the DEI curriculum in the lesson [Making Epicodus an Inclusive Place](https://www.learnhowtoprogram.com/introduction-to-programming/getting-started-at-epicodus/making-epicodus-an-inclusive-place) and we introduce the curriculum more in depth in the lesson [Introduction to DEI curriculum](https://www.learnhowtoprogram.com/introduction-to-programming/git-html-and-css/homework-introduction-to-diversity-equity-and-inclusion-curriculum).
 Both lessons can be found in the Introduction to Programming course.

 In this lesson, we’ll discuss the reflective assignments that are tied to each DEI lesson.
 We also call these assignments “personal reflections”, in which you'll be given a prompt that you’ll write a short, reflective response to.
 You will write one personal reflection for every DEI lesson.
 The DEI lessons are integrated throughout each learning course, however [you can find every DEI lesson listed here](https://www.learnhowtoprogram.com/diversity-equity-and-inclusion/dei-lessons) to get a preview of what's to come.
+To help you stay on track with theses assignments, at the end of every DEI lesson, we remind students to write their personal reflection and share a link to the reflection prompt on Epicenter.

 **Completing these reflective assignments is a graduation requirement at Epicodus.** Whereas our workshops are focused on group work, these reflective assignments are an opportunity for you to reflect and engage with important DEI topics by yourself.